Are You Using LinkedIn Groups to Build Your Personal Brand?

 - Connect directly with people who are not first degree connections.

 The last point here needs to be stressed.
 You can send free InMails directly (and privately) to Group members, no matter what your LinkedIn connection status.
+But there are limits, as noted in the LinkedIn Help pages.

 Executive recruiters, who rely heavily on LinkedIn to source candidates, also belong to various Groups.
 When you both belong to the same Group, you already have something in common.
 A Group InMail from you puts you ahead of candidates who send them a generic InMail.